Hopsin: 2016–2018: Undercover Prodigy and No Shame

 In January 2016, Hopsin had announced on social media that his label Funk Volume, is "officially dead", due to ongoing business issues and financial disputes with his business partner and co-founder of the label, Damien Ritter.
 In March 2016, Hopsin released "Ill Mind of Hopsin 8".
 The song was a diss track directed towards Damien Ritter and Funk Volume.
+Hopsin officially left Funk Volume after the song's release and went on to create a new label called Undercover Prodigy.
+Hopsin later went on to release more singles with his new label with, "Bout the Business" on April 20, "Die This Way" on May 31, "False Advertisement" on August 25, and "Scrollin" with Futuristic off his As Seen on the Internet album on August 26.

+In February 2017, Hopsin confirmed he was working on his next studio album and released the singles "All Your Fault", and "Bus That" on April 17.
+On September 22, 2017, Hopsin released the lead single to his fifth album titled, "The Purge".
+The following single, "Happy Ending", was released as the second single on October 13.
+In the same month, Hopsin confirmed in an interview that he signed a distribution deal with 300 Entertainment.
+On November 1, 2017, Hopsin released the third single, "Witch Doctor", and announced and revealed the album's title and cover of his fifth studio album titled, No Shame.
 The album was released on November 24, 2017, and debuted at number 42 on the US Billboard 200 chart.

 Following the release of No Shame, Hopsin later went on to release music videos from the album with, "Ill Mind of Hopsin 9", being released the same day as the album's fourth single.
 "Panorama City" and "Tell'em Who You Got It From" were released in January and February 2018, respectively.
 In July 2018, Hopsin appeared on a single and music video with Canadian rapper Dax titled, "YourWorthIt.org".
 In December 2018, Hopsin released the singles "Low-Key" and "Hell's Carol".